 CDC programs have a responsibility, in collaboration with states, localities, and territories, to ensure that CDC program-specific data re-release procedures meet the needs of those responsible for protecting data in the states and territories.

-Notification to CDC of probable and confirmed cases of Spotted Fever Rickettsiosis is recommended.
+Notification to CDC of probable and confirmed cases of SFR is recommended.

 Finalized data are published annually in the Summary of Notifiable Diseases.
-Summaries and analyses of reported cases of Spotted Fever Rickettsiosis, including RMSF, are compiled and published periodically dependent upon accumulation of data and changes in disease activity and regional incidence.
+Summaries and analyses of reported cases of SFR, including RMSF, are compiled and published periodically dependent upon accumulation of data and changes in disease activity and regional incidence.

 State-specific compiled data will continue to be published in the annual MMWR.